-\item In \cite[Section 6]{Ev14}, Evans describes the cohomology ring of the positive twistor space of a (not necessarily almost complex) six--manifold, with complex coefficients.
-The description is in terms of the first Chern class of $T^h(Z_+(M))$.
-Using \Cref{chernclasses}, one can check that Evans' description agrees with the one in \Cref{cohomtwis} in the case of almost complex manifolds.
-We remark that Evans' computation can quickly be reproduced using naturality in the pullback diagram and expressing $H^*(BU(3);\Q)$ as an $H^*(BSO(6);\Q)$-algebra using the known behavior of the right-hand side vertical map on cohomology. \end{itemize} \end{remark}
+\item In~\cite[Section~6]{Ev14}, Evans describes the cohomology ring of the positive twistor space of a~(not necessarily almost complex) six-manifold, with complex coefficients.
+The description is in terms of the first Chern class of $T^{\rm h}(Z_+(M))$.
+Using Proposition~\ref{chernclasses}, one can check that Evans' description agrees with the one in Corollary~\ref{cohomtwis} in the case of almost complex manifolds.
+We remark that Evans' computation can quickly be reproduced using naturality in the pullback diagram